Making Waves: How to Start an Aquatic Therapy Program

 The range of candidates for aquatic therapy intervention is vast.
 Injured athletes, seniors with arthritis, individuals recovering from strokes, those recovering from major surgery and those that are low-functioning are just some of the wide variety of patients that can benefit from aquatic therapy.

 Make no mistake: Implementing aquatic therapy will change how your clinic operates.
 And the benefits are quite real:

-The water’s buoyancy can effectively eliminate anywhere from between 10-100 percent of a patient’s bodyweight, depending on the depth of submersion.
+The water’s buoyancy can effectively eliminate up to 90% percent of a patient’s bodyweight, depending on the depth of submersion.
 This allows for both non-weight-bearing and limited-weight-bearing exercises.